1989 Chinese protests by region: Jiangxi

+The largest protests in Jiangxi occurred in the provincial capital, Nanchang.
+Demonstrations also occurred in Pingxiang, Ganzhou, Fuzhou and elsewhere.
+Some participants in Nanchang established the "Nanchang Solidarity Trade Union", modeled on Poland's Solidarity movement; the organization was later banned by the authorities.

 Nanchang南昌

 While most other cities were in a lull during the student movements, Nanchang students continued demonstrating into May 3, 1989.
 Over 10,000 students would march again on May 19.

 Around 2,000 students would march after they heard about the June 4 crackdown in Beijing.
 They carried banners and chanted slogans on subjects about revenge and condemning Li Peng.